kmarkeybraves/Justin-Watkins.github.io/05-Segmentation.md

 - You don't have unlimited scale potential
 - Your sample sizes are going to be relatively small

-You can't continuously deploy tests in the way TicTok does.
+You can't continuously deploy tests in the way TikTok does.
 These projects are ad hoc in nature.
 They are more useful for marketers to help understand market structure within the fan base.
 It allows for minor tweaks that help compound the effectiveness of multiple concurrent campaigns.

 Ultimately, success should be judged based on creating testable hypotheses and using this information to alter the behavior of one or more of our segments.
 We could also define success more narrowly: